bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 ## Install Sublime Text

-I am using Sublime Text 3.
+I am using Sublime Text 3 and I recommend you too.
+Vim is for aliens, Emacs is for fanatics, Geany is abandoned, Atom is slow and Brackets is from Adobe.
+So actually there is no choice if you want make money with your editor.
 The easiest way to install it is to use this PPA:
 ```
 sudo add-apt-repository ppa:webupd8team/sublime-text-3
 sudo apt update